bblais/A-Measure-Of-Faith/chapters/Chapter 07 - Faith.md

 The high positive utility that the wife puts on her successful marriage, and high negative utility to its failure, directs her to make actions in her marriage's favor despite having lower probability of its success.
-This is the notion of *faith* worked out.
+This how we can see the idea of *faith* worked out mathematically.

 Another case is

-> But one can have faith that something is thus-and-so without entrusting one's welfare to it in any way, as when I have faith that Emily will survive breast cancer but I do not entrust my well-being to her or her survival
+> *But one can have faith that something is thus-and-so without entrusting one's welfare to it in any way, as when I have faith that Emily will survive breast cancer but I do not entrust my well-being to her or her survival*

 where, as far as we can see, the use of *faith* here is completely indistinguishable from *hope*.
 There is no utility explicit in the statement, and the probability is presumed to be low.